 - A self-referral by completing the online form

-If you have found out you’re at high or medium risk from using the Diabetes UK Know Your Risk tool or have had blood test in the past 24 months that shows you may be at increased risk of developing diabetes you will be eligible to join the Programme.
+If you have found out you’re at high or medium risk from using the Diabetes UK Know Your Risk tool or have had a blood test in the past 24 months that show you may be at increased risk of developing diabetes you will be eligible to join the Programme.

 Isobel recommends online classes that have reduced her risk of developing Type 2 diabetes

 Isobel Brown joined Healthier You after being identified as being at risk of developing type 2 diabetes.
 For the last few months, due to social distancing restrictions, Isobel has been attending sessions online.

 She said: “In July 2019 I was told that I was at high risk of developing type 2 diabetes and I was referred onto the Healthier You programme.
 My health coach Anna was very welcoming and super knowledgeable, and with the help of the programme, by Christmas 2019, I had significantly reduced my risk of type 2 diabetes.
 I’ve gone on to lose 8.2 kg in total and I feel so much healthier."

 “During the lockdown, I have found the remote workshops to be invaluable.
 I can talk openly about any issues or difficulties I may be experiencing during this strange time and I know my health coach Anna will come up with a brilliant idea to help me through them."

 “I really don’t think I would be able to continue this journey without the help and support I get through the workshops."

 “Health is the most important thing you have, and Healthier You will help you to maintain it.
 You will be at a lower risk of type 2 diabetes, heart disease and many other associated conditions – it is a programme that I wholeheartedly recommend.”

 Knowing you’re at risk is the first step towards preventing Type 2 diabetes.